-In a Stock pot on the stove top, without pressure, my stove top Hambone Soup from Leftovers Recipe can take well over a day to finish.
+In a stock pot, this Hambone Soup from Leftovers Recipe can take a day to finish.
 Using the instant pot brings the cooking time down to about three hours total.
-Without much pot watching.
 The electric pressure cooker has revolutionized our kitchens.

 - Cooking bones to the crumble or brittle point releases valuable health components into the broth.